Optimal transport-based machine learning to match specific patterns: application to the detection of molecular regulation patterns in omics data: Introduction

 Spectral co-clustering~\cite{10.1145/502512.502550} and block clustering~\cite{Keribin2014,Nadif2010} are two ways among many others to carry out co-clustering, an unsupervised learning task to cluster simultaneously the rows and columns of a matrix in order to obtain homogeneous blocks.
 There are many efficient approaches to solving the problem, often characterized as model-based or metric-based methods~\cite{PONTES2015163}.
-We derive the dissimilarity matrix to co-cluster from the data by optimal transport.